mui/material-ui/docs/data/joy/components/table/table.md

 {{"demo": "BasicTable.js"}}

 :::info
-By default, **header** cells (`<th>`) contain `surface` background color whereas **data** cells (`<td>`) does not have a background.
+By default, **header** cells (`<th>`) contain the `surface` background color, whereas **data** cells (`<td>`) have no background.
 :::

 ## Customization

 ### Column width

-Use `sx` prop to target the header and provide the width as a number or percentage.
+Use the `sx` prop to target the header and provide the width as a number or percentage.

-The columns that don't have explicit width will spread equally to the rest of the area.
+Columns that don't have an explicit width will spread equally to fill the rest of the area.

 {{"demo": "TableColumnWidth.js"}}

 :::info
-Table component uses [`fixed`](https://developer.mozilla.org/en-US/docs/Web/CSS/table-layout) layout to let you control the width of each column.
+The Table component uses a [`fixed`](https://developer.mozilla.org/en-US/docs/Web/CSS/table-layout) layout to let you control the width of each column.

-To learn more why we take this approach, check out this [great article](https://css-tricks.com/fixing-tables-long-strings/).
+To learn more about why we take this approach, check out this article from Chris Coyier on [Fixed Table Layouts](https://css-tricks.com/fixing-tables-long-strings/).
 :::

 #### Inline style

-An alternative way of controlling the column's width is to use [inline style](https://reactjs.org/docs/dom-elements.html#style) on the `th` element:
+An alternative way of controlling the column's width is to use [inline styles](https://reactjs.org/docs/dom-elements.html#style) on the `<th>` element:

 ```js
 <thead>